 A study of the chemical principles and reactions that govern the behavior of both natural environmental systems and anthropogenic compounds important to the quality of the environment.
 Sampling methods, instrumentation and data analysis will be emphasized.
 Prerequisites: CHE 1402 and MTH 1351 or math placement at a higher level.
-Cross-listed as ESC 3402 Return to Table of Contents using microcomputers and current software; wordprocessing, spreadsheets, databases, graphics, telecommunications and project management.
-During the course students will be given the opportunity to take the Personal Computer Competency test which is based upon the text used for this course.
-Successful completion of this test is required of all undergraduate students within one year of when they begin coursework at CUA.
+Cross-listed as ESC 3402

-15.04.09 Computer Information Systems CIS 1301 Introduction to Personal Computing 3,0 Basic understanding of and development of skill in
+15.04.09 Computer Information Systems CIS 1301 Introduction to Personal Computing 3.0